Military of the Zhou dynasty: Equipment and tactics

 In the Spring and Autumn period, archery switched from targeted shooting to massed volleys.
-Spring and Autumn period chariots were covered with thick leather armour and had a shorter pole than earlier models, but still carried the traditional crew of driver, archer and striker, all aristocratic warriors, and carrying a drum, bell, gong and flag to signal commands to the infantry.
+Spring and Autumn period chariots were covered with thick leather armour and had a shorter pole than earlier models, but still carried the traditional crew of driver, archer and striker, all aristocratic warriors.
+The chariots also carried a drum, bell, gong and flag to signal commands to the infantry.
 The chariot was the core of a combined arms company or zi, alongside three infantry platoons (liang) of 72 footmen in total, and a supply cart crewed by 25 men.
 The pure infantry companies were composed of 100 footmen divided into 4 platoons of 25 men each, each divided into 5-man squads (wu).
 Five companies comprised a battalion (lu), and five battalions made up a shi or division.
 An army (jun) consisted five divisions, and a field army could range from 3 to 5 armies in size.

 By the end of the Spring and Autumn period, cavalry had appeared on the battlefield, and the chariot would gradually revert to being a command platform in the course of the ensuing Warring States period.

 Warring States Period

-In the subsequent Warring States Period, warfare became increasingly professionalised, replaced with massed infantry armies as the fewer remaining states became more centralised.
+In the subsequent Warring States Period, warfare became increasingly professionalised.
+Massed infantry armies became the norm as the fewer remaining states became more centralised.